genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/configure-metadata-curation.md

 ## Related

 - [Configuration reference](configuration-reference.md): full parameter specifications for all curation fields.
-- `attribute-mapping-reference.md`: the complete mapping of known column names to ODM canonical names.
+- [Attribute Mapping Reference](attribute-mapping-reference.md): the complete mapping of known column names to ODM canonical names.
 - [Ingest cell and expression data from an H5AD file](ingest-cell-and-expression.md)